astricus/pizza-app/README.md

 List of features:

-- User can order one or multiple different pizzas :pizza:
+- The user can order one or multiple different pizzas :pizza:
-- User can choose currency (:dollar: or :euro:) of the order
+- The user can choose currency (:dollar: or :euro:) of the order
-- Delivery cost is added to the final total price
+- The delivery cost is added to the final total price
 - All orders are stored in the database
-- User can sign-up, sign-in, sign-in with Google account.
+- The user can sign-up, sign-in, sign-in with Google account.
 After signing-up user's data is stored in the database.
 A signed-in user can view his/her orders
-- User can add pizza/pizzas to cart.
+- The user can add pizza/pizzas to cart.
 If a user is signed-in, his/her items in cart are also stored in the database, so he/she can continue placing an order anytime.
 After an order has been placed cart is cleared
+- The user can view his/her previously made orders

 ## Available Scripts